Andonome/core/README.md

 <img src="images/Roch_Hercka/dwarf_encumbrance.jpg" width="400">

-## Art

-Did you know that git can diff svg images?
-Not only that, with a little finagling, git can merge two different changes to art.
-I can't envision artists getting terribly excited about this, but that's not going to stop me getting excited about it.

 ## Getting Involved

 If you want to get involved, there are a number of ways to contribute: